 The assessment of risk includes the analysis of both the severity and likelihood of a risk event to identify that events residual risk.
-Residual risks can be rated from Extreme, a critical or catastrophic event with a very high degree of exposure to the Club, through to Insignificant, where the risk event can be managed through the Club's routine procedures.
+Residual risks can be rated from Extreme, a critical or catastrophic event with a very high degree of exposure to the Club, through to Insignificant, where the risk event can be accepted or mitigated and then managed through the Club's routine procedures.
 The range of Residual Risk Ratings and their descriptions is shown in Table 1.

 The Club's Risk Register should include an up-to-date assessment of its key residual risks.
-Activities or exposures identified as Extreme or High residual risk need to be controlled, monitored and included in reports and meetings of the ASLSC Board.
+Activities or exposures identified as Extreme or High residual risk need to be rejected, avoided, or accepted by the Club.
+If an Extreme or High risk event is accepted, efforts should be taken to mitigate that risk and it needs to be monitored and regularly included in reports to the ASLSC Board.
 Moderate residual risk activities or exposures require specific mitigation, monitoring or response procedures.
-However, it is not mandatory that they are report to the Board.
-Minor and Insignificant Risks can be managed through routine procedures and do not require specific monitoring and reporting.
+However, these risks should be reported to the Board biannually.
+Low and Insignificant Risks can be accepted and managed through routine procedures and do not require specific monitoring and reporting.
 Table 1 provides ASLSC's approach to dealing with residual risk.